Sankalp22863/codesign-opt/llvm-project/llvm/docs/ResponseGuide.rst

 ===============

-Any individual(s) determined to have violated the CoC have the right to appeal a resolution decision.
+Any individual(s) determined to have violated the CoC have the right to appeal a decision.
 An appeal can be made directly to the committee by sending an email to conduct@llvm.org with subject line Code of Conduct Incident Appeal.

-This process is intended to consider new or different evidence from the initial incident investigation.
 The email should include documentation related to the incident to support the appeal.
 The said documentation may include, but does not have to be limited to:

 * Information from the reportee justifying reasoning for the appeal.
 * Statements from other individuals involved in the incident to support the